animetosho/node-yencode/README.md

 Supports:
 ---------

--   fast raw yEnc encoding with incremental support and the ability to specify line length.
-Optimised to use SSE2 and SSSE3/SSE4.1 if available - a single thread can achieve \>500MB/s on a low power Atom CPU, or \>3GB/s on a Core-i series CPU.
+-   fast raw yEnc encoding and the ability to specify line length.
+Optimised to use SSE2 and SSSE3, or NEON, if available - a single thread can achieve
+    \>500MB/s on a low power Atom CPU, or \>3GB/s on a Core-i series CPU.

+-   fast yEnc decoding, with and without NNTP layer dot unstuffing.
+Will also use SSE2, SSSE3 (AVX512 optimizations optional) or NEON if available.
+    (algorithm internally also supports stopping on end markers, but not exposed via node)

 -   full yEnc encoding for single and multi-part posts, according to the [version 1.3 specifications](<http://www.yenc.org/yenc-draft.1.3.txt>)